kaw2k/mono/README.md

 ## Todo

-- Make sure tests work
-- Build and host parts of the monorepo in vercel
 - Get react native working
 - Get Electron working
 - See if we can get an xcode project working
+- Figure out how to get autoimports working.
+Only things referenced via index are auto imported
+- Make sure tests work
+  - E2E / Component
+    - Get tests running either pre-pull request, or after the pull-request environment is deployed and test agains that
+    - Get tests running as a watch script

 https://nextexamples.vercel.app/example/electron-typescript